RyanBezman/TradeUp/README.md

 ## Getting Started

-Existing Accounts
-Here are the accounts that have already been created:
+Here are the exsiting accounts:
 | Email | Password |
 |-------|----------|
 | a     | a        |